The BCMF team

-The small, yet efficient, BCMF staff team is made up of core and auxiliary members.
+The small, yet efficient, BCMF staff team is made up of a small group of core staff in Chiang Mai and Mae Sot.
 A few individuals also serve the organization in an advisory capacity.

 Core Staff Team

 The core team consists of seven individuals – Kanchana Thornton, Ma Myai, Htoo Htoo, Samantha Carter, Jacqui Whelan, Chan Lung Kham, and The Cho who are located in the Mae Sot and Chiang Mai offices.
 BCMF has staff representation in Chiang Mai to oversee patient care, manage patient appointments and liaise with Thai hospital staff.

 Kanchana Thornton, BCMF Program Director

 Kanchana worked as an emergency nurse in Sydney, Australia before coming to volunteer at the Mae Tao Clinic in 2001.
 Kanchana worked as the Clinic’s Thai Government Liaison Coordinator and Child Health Program Coordinator.
 Kanchana observed the number of patients who needed complex medical procedures or surgeries that the clinic could not provide and helped to found BCMF in order to serve those patients that needed services beyond the clinic’s capacity.
 As the BCMF Program Director, she is responsible for overseeing all operations of the organization.